Violet Oaklander: The Oaklander Model

-Oaklander's method of incorporating Gestalt therapy into play therapy for children and adolescents became known as the "Oaklander Model."
-About her technique, Oaklander said, “It's a way of talking about things that is very safe, and then gradually bringing it back to [the children], where they can own their feelings.
+Oaklander's method of incorporating Gestalt therapy into play therapy for children and adolescents became known as the Oaklander Model.
+About her technique, Oaklander said, "It's a way of talking about things that is very safe, and then gradually bringing it back to [the children], where they can own their feelings.
 We use all these techniques to give [children and adolescents] experience with parts of themselves that they no longer own or experience.
-We might do a lot of sensory work, even with adolescents, in order to help them get back in touch with their senses–the touching, and looking, and listening, and tasting, and smelling–and to feel their senses, which is an integral part of the organism, the senses.”
+We might do a lot of sensory work, even with adolescents, in order to help them get back in touch with their senses–the touching, and looking, and listening, and tasting, and smelling–and to feel their senses, which is an integral part of the organism, the senses."

-The Oaklander model applies Gestalt therapy principles into therapeutic work with children and adolescents, with the goal of bringing back to children the aspects of themselves that they have lost.
+The Oaklander Model applies Gestalt therapy principles into therapeutic work with children and adolescents, with the goal of bringing back to children the aspects of themselves that they have lost.
 According to the Oaklander Model, as a child's sense of internal support increases, their ability to express their emotions also increases.
-Children “become more whole” as they become more aware of their emotions, and the creative and projective techniques found in Gestalt play therapy are essential in making this happen.
-Oaklander has written, “Anger is the hardest emotion for anyone, and especially for children, to deal with.
+Children "become more whole" as they become more aware of their emotions, and the creative and projective techniques found in Gestalt play therapy are essential in making this happen.
+Oaklander wrote, "Anger is the hardest emotion for anyone, and especially for children, to deal with.
 It undoubtedly is the root for a lot of their problems.
-Normalizing and working through angry feelings to attain a calmer state of being is an important aspect of the healing process.”
+Normalizing and working through angry feelings to attain a calmer state of being is an important aspect of the healing process."

 Oaklander believed that the authentic relationship between the therapist and client is the key agent in the therapeutic process, and that without it, no real work can happen.
 The therapist and the child are two individuals who enter into a non-hierarchical relationship as equals and remain open to what the encounter may bring.
 The therapist doesn't enter the relationship as an expert, but just as their authentic, genuine self which encourages the client to do the same.